Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 - Adhere matching base trim pieces along the bottom edge.

-- Allow glue to fully cure before attaching panel assemblies to cabinet box.
+- Allow glue to fully cure before attaching panel assemblies to the cabinet box.

-- Finish assemblies and cabinets with desired stain, paint or finish to complete built-in look.
+- Finish assemblies and cabinets with the desired stain, paint, or finish to complete the built-in look.

 The embedded transform an average cabinet into a high-end built-in with impressive architectural detail sure to impress.